foxy-vik/d11-pantheon/README.md

 For more information and detailed installation guides, please visit the Integrated Composer Pantheon documentation: https://pantheon.io/docs/integrated-composer

+## Deployment

+This project uses an automated deployment workflow to Pantheon.
+For detailed information about the deployment process, please refer to the [deployment documentation](docs/deployment.md).

 ## Contributing

 Contributions are welcome in the form of GitHub pull requests.
 However, the